Grosseto Baseball Club: The peak years of the 1970s and early 1980s

 The following season saw the emergence of Beppe Massellucci, the iconic Biancorossi player of the 70s and 80s, but this was not enough to save Grosseto from relegation, which was only avoided due to a repechage that allowed the team to remain in Serie A. It was in 1972 that the team signed its first foreign player, who captured the hearts of Grosseto: a first baseman who remains fondly remembered, John Self.
 Decades later, his statistics remain impressive; his sensational slugging percentage of 1.125 still stands as a record for the Italian league.

-Largely thanks to Self's feats, baseball became one of the most beloved sports in the city, and the "Roberto Jannella" baseball stadium was built.
+Due to Self's feats, baseball became one of the most popular sports in the city, and the "Roberto Jannella" baseball stadium was built.
 It has hosted BBC Grosseto's home games ever since.

 The 1970s saw the growth of the Maremma-based team, which could rely on key players such as Riccardo Luongo, Luciano Varricchio, and foreign players like Irving Homs, who replaced Self starting in 1973.
 Once again, the team faced economic problems and at the end of the 1978 season was relegated to the lower series, where it remained for only one year before returning permanently to the top tier of Italian baseball.

 Thanks also to a high-level player like Joseph Martelli, the Grosseto public rediscovered its passion for baseball.
 From 1982 onwards, the stadium began to be increasingly filled with fans; so much so that to see the exploits of the unforgettable Tom Mutz, Alessandro Cappuccini, Marco Mazzieri, and Alfio Boscarol, it was often necessary to find a seat in the stands hours before the game.

-This mass phenomenon became even more evident the following year when Dario Borghino and Gianmario Costa arrived from Torino (with Mutz being replaced by Pat Callahan).
+This mass phenomenon became even more noticeable the following year when Dario Borghino and Gianmario Costa arrived from Turin (with Mutz being replaced by Pat Callahan).
 For the first time, Grosseto found itself in first place after the game of 22 August at the Stadio Europeo in Parma, when a defensive triple play allowed the Biancorossi to defeat a Parma team that had dominated Italy and Europe for years.

 However, despite the enthusiasm, the time was not yet ripe for winning the championship.
 Even in 1984, with the signings of Craig Stimac, Bob Pate, and a young Franco Casolari who left little mark, the dream did not materialize.